API Reference

 }

 The content[0].text field contains the tool result as a JSON string.
-Parse it to get the structured data.
+Parse it to get the provider data and _hive execution metadata.

 When a tool declares an output schema, MCP clients that support structured output can also receive structuredContent with the parsed object.
 Treat structuredContent as an optimization, not the only source, because older clients still read the text content.